Green Béchamel with Spinach

 ▫ Prefer fresh foods.

-▫ Avoid cooking methods that require water; prefer methods that do not disperse flavors (grill, foil, steam, microwave)
+▫ Avoid cooking in water, prefer cooking methods that don’t disperse flavors (grill, pouch, steam, microwave)

 ▫ Avoid bringing the salt shaker to the table!

-▫ Occasionally break the rule.
-It’s good for the mood and helps persistence.
+▫ Occasionally allow yourself a break from the rule.
+It’s good for the mood and helps to persevere.

 ▫ You can still try my recipes by salting according to your habits.

-In the WhatsApp channel and on Instagram, on the Facebook page, in Pinterest, in my two groups: Catia’s group, in the kitchen and beyond and Exactly what I was looking for! and if you like… subscribe to my Newsletter
+On the WhatsApp channel and on Instagram, on the Facebook page, in Pinterest, in my two groups: The Catia Group, in the kitchen and beyond and Just what I was looking for! and if you want… subscribe to my Newsletter

-In the WhatsApp channel and on Instagram, on the Facebook page, in Pinterest, in my two groups: Catia’s group, in the kitchen and beyond and Exactly what I was looking for! and if you like… subscribe to my Newsletter
+On the WhatsApp channel and on Instagram, on the Facebook page, in Pinterest, in my two groups: The Catia Group, in the kitchen and beyond and Just what I was looking for! and if you want… subscribe to my Newsletter

 Author image